Retry Logic & Backoff Strategies for Web Push

 Weighted Fair Queuing & Batch Alignment

 Aggregate pending retries into time-sliced dispatch windows.
-Align batch sizes with gateway rate limits (typically 100–500 requests/second per IP).
+Align concurrency limits with gateway rate limits.
 Integrate scheduling logic with Message Batching & Throughput Optimization to maximize delivery success without triggering throttling.

 interface PriorityBatch {